Configuring and Running a Cluster

 gfshto create a cluster configuration for a Geode cluster.

-You can dynamically deploy your application JAR files to specific members or to all members in your distributed system.
+You can dynamically deploy your application JAR files to specific members or to all members in your cluster.
 Geode automatically keeps track of JAR file versions; autoloads the deployed JAR files to the CLASSPATH; and auto-registers any functions that the JAR contains.

-Apache Geode allows you to organize your distributed system members into logical member groups.
+Apache Geode allows you to organize your cluster members into logical member groups.

 The cluster configuration service exports and imports configurations created using